 This substance is so dangerous that administering it requires special protective gear.
 Veterinarians will use a face shield, gloves and sometimes other clothing before giving it.
 They’ll typically shoot darts that are filled with it at the animals from longer distances.

-Typically, Wildnil is not a substance that people will abuse when they’re new to opioid drugs.
+Typically, Carfentanil is not a substance that people will abuse when they’re new to opioid drugs.
 Doing so would undoubtedly result in a deadly opioid overdose.
-However, there are those who have been using opiates for a long time that will eagerly abuse Wildnil.
+However, there are those who have been using opiates for a long time that will eagerly abuse Carfentanil.
 The question is, why?

 The answer is because of growing tolerance levels.
 The opioid abuse problem generally stems from the use of prescribed painkillers like Oxycodone and Vicodin.
 Eventually, people will move on to illegal opioids, such as heroin.
 This is usually because they’re no longer able to get prescriptions from their doctors.
 Sometimes people will move on to heroin because it’s cheaper or because they need a more potent drug.

 As time goes on, using heroin might not be as effective as it once was.
 At this point, people may begin to lace their heroin with Fentanyl, or even Carfentanil.